Are Racial Microaggressions on College Campuses Harmful?

 Racial Microaggressions on Campuses

 Racial microaggressions, a form of everyday racism, are commonplace on college campuses.
-Recent studies have demonstrated that microaggressions are often present in the things people say and do, notwithstanding the intent behind them.
-Research over the past decade has connected experiencing microaggressions with symptoms of psychopathology, including anxiety, depression, substance use disorders, and even suicidal ideation.
-It is thought that the unrelenting and unacknowledged experience of microaggressions generates distress, frustration, and/or hopelessness—not unlike similar ongoing stressors, such as bullying or sexual harassment.
+Recent studies have shown that microaggressions are often present in the things people say and do, notwithstanding the intent behind them.
+Research over the past decade has connected experiencing microaggressions with symptoms of mental illness, including anxiety, depression, substance use disorders, and even suicidal ideation.
+It is thought that the unrelenting and unacknowledged experience of microaggressions leads to distress, frustration, and/or hopelessness—not unlike similar ongoing stressors, such as bullying or sexual harassment.
 One event may be easily managed, but as microaggressions accumulate, so does the stress.

 Are Complainers Simply Neurotic?